jolick/Hacking-Tools-Installer/README.md

 Installs PPA and commonly used tools from parrotOS in ubuntu

 # Why
-This script is simply a personal script that installs some default tools like nmap, masscan, etc using parrotOS PPA, this is, adding the tools to apt and then apt installing them.
+This script is simply a personal script that installs some default tools like nmap, masscan, etc using parrotOS PPA, this is, adds the tools to apt and then apt installs them.

-You can remove and add any tools that you like, before installing.
 If you want to install all tools that parrotOS has, you should be able to simply do `sudo apt-get install parrot-tools-full` instead of step **4** (didn't test).

+After step 3 you will have all parrot tools in apt, so you can install normally as if you were in parrotOS.

 # How to use
 To use this script follow all the steps one by one.
 ![Script](script.png)